-Gotsis is an Associate Professor of Research in Interactive Media & Games at the USC School of Cinematic Arts.
+Gotsis is an Associate Professor of the Practice of Cinematic Arts at the Interactive Media & Games at the USC School of Cinematic Arts.
 She has a broad background in arts, design, and engineering with a special interest in interactive entertainment applications for health, happiness and rehabilitation.
 She founded and leads USC’s Games for Health Initiative since 2007, connecting health professionals with innovation in various forms of interactive media.
 She also teaches courses and supervises students on design and evaluation of games, mobile media and virtual reality applications in health.
 She is co-founder and director of the Creative Media & Behavioral Health Center (CMBHC), an organized research unit between the School of Cinematic Arts and the Keck School of Medicine.

 Gotsis has lectured about her research and practice at Apple and Karten Design, presented findings at ACM, IEEE and HCI journals and conferences, as well as medical and public health outlets.
 She has been an invited think-tank participant at the White House, the Institute For The Future and various NIH/NSF/EU-funded workshops.
 She has tackled a wide range of knowledge domains and disease topics that include developmental neuroscience, wellness, obesity, nutrition, vision health, exercise, autism, child injury prevention, traumatic brain injury, post-traumatic stress disorder, and upper limb rehabilitation.